-Oral hygiene should begin before the age of one year.
-Parents should clean their toddler's teeth with a soft toothbrush and toothpaste (containing fluoride if drinking water is not fluoridated) at least twice each day and regular check-ups by a dentist are wise11.
-Where fluoride levels are low dentists may recommend fluoride drops or tablets.
+Oral hygiene should begin when the first tooth erupts.
+Parents should clean their toddler's teeth with a soft toothbrush and toothpaste (containing fluoride) at least twice each day and regular check-ups by a dentist are recommended.
+Where fluoride levels are low in tap water dentists may recommend fluoride drops or tablets.